George A. Lozano

 Carotenoids, Immunity, and sexual selection

-Sometime during the second year of my Ph.D. at McGill, I attended a talk by Gerry Fitzgerald.
-It was on stickleback aggression and their carotenoid-dependent red coloration.
+Sometime during the second year at McGill, I attended a talk by Gerry Fitzgerald.
+It was on stickleback aggression and the role of their carotenoid-dependent red coloration.
 I will have to check my logs to get the exact details.
 During question period, someone, probably Don Kramer, asked whether carotenoids had any physiological roles.
 Fitzgerald openly said he did not know.
 I decided to find out.

 It turns out that carotenoids did have plenty of well-known physiological functions.
 I realized the ecological and evolutionary implications, wondered why they had been ignored, and dropped my thesis for a few months to write a paper.
 It was rejected by three journals before being accepted by Oikos.
 I did not know what I was talking about, so it has taken dozens of Ph.D. theses and entire research programs by the field's most respected researchers over a quarter of a century to sort it all out.
 It turns out I was mostly right.
 I wrote one more paper on the topic but I never had the opportunity to do any empirical work on the idea.
 Actually, I think working too much on your own idea is not really "fair play".